rns/kollos-luif-doc/manual.md

 #### Method Actions <a id="method_function"></a>

-The general syntax for a method action is
+The syntax for a method action is

 ```lua
 action = function t.a.b.c:f (params) body end